Enabling 32-Bit Installations on 64-Bit Windows Computers

 - Review requirements, limitations, and other information associated with enabling 32-bit installations.
 For more information, see Considerations for Installing 32-Bit Software on 64-bit Windows Computers.

-Use one of the following two methods to enable a 32-bit installation on a 64-bit Windows computer.
+Use one of the following methods to enable 32-bit installations:

 Preferred Method: Using the CommCell Console (Remote Installation)

 During a remote installation, on the Enter Additional Install Options page of the installation wizard, select the Install 32-bit instead of default 64-bit packages (Windows X64 only) - This will protect 32-bit applications only check box.

 Note: If the computer already has other Commvault software installed (for example, 64-bit agents), you must install the 32-bit agents on a new Commvault instance.
 To install in a new instance, select the Install new Instance (if required) check box.

 For instructions on remote installations, see Installing Commvault Remotely Using the CommCell Console.

 Alternative Method: Using the Installation Package (Local Installation)

 Before you run the installation package, you must configure a registry key on the 64-bit computer: